The Darramuragal People

-The male Burrugin (Echidnas) line up and follow the female through the woodlands in an effort to wear her down and mate with her.
+This is the time when the male Burrugin (echidnas) form lines of up to ten as they follow the female through the woodlands in an effort to wear her down and mate with her.
 It is also the time when the Burringoa (Eucalyptus tereticornis) starts to produce flowers, indicating that it is time to collect the nectar of certain plants for the ceremonies which will begin to take place during the next season.
 It is also a warning not to eat shellfish again until the Boo'kerrikin blooms.

 Clans in the Sydney Region – courtesy of Dr Val Attenbrow, 2010.

-In metropolitan Sydney there are close to 6,500 Aboriginal sites, including rock art, shell middens, axe grinding grooves, ceremonial grounds, burial sites, stone quarries, fish traps and water holes.
+In metropolitan Sydney, there are close to 6,500 Aboriginal sites, including rock art, shell middens, axe grinding grooves, ceremonial grounds, burial sites, stone quarries, fish traps and water holes.
 All sites are significant to Aboriginal people because they are evidence of the past Aboriginal occupation of Australia and are valued as a link with their traditional culture.
-These sites are under threat every day from development, vandalism and natural erosion and once they are destroyed, they are gone forever.
-Some of the sites that are located in Ku-ring-gai Council are still in remarkable condition and are an important part of our history.
-All Aboriginal heritage sites are protected under state and federal law.

 Grinding grooves on a rock face and a waterhole.